 Purpose

-This year’s award recognizes a non-profit housing provider that demonstrates a strong commitment to Inclusion and Equity in their governance and operations.
+This year’s award recognizes a non-profit housing provider that demonstrates a strong commitment to innovation in their services and/or new developments.

 Eligibility